granoff/LaunchScreen/README.md

 #import "LaunchScreenController.h"
 ```

 - Drag a UIViewController to your storyboard.
-S
   - Set its class to `LaunchScreenViewController`
   - Set its storyboard identifier to `LaunchScreenViewController`